TuyaInc/tuyasmart_home_ios_sdk/en/resource/Share.md

-#### Obtaining user-shared data that is actively shared by a single user
+#### Obtaining User-shared Data That Is Actively Shared By A Single User

 **Declaration**